 Why Should I Use Live Support in Project Management Software?

-Live support is customer support that’s provided in real time by a human agent.
-Live support is most commonly offered via live chat, but it can also be provided through a dedicated phone service, such as a 24-hour customer helpline that’s staffed by live agents.
+Live support is customer support that’s provided in real-time by a human agent.
+Live support is most commonly offered via live chat, but it can also be provided through a dedicated phone service, such as a 24-hour customer helpline staffed by live agents.
 Project management software live support allows you to access immediate answers whenever you have a problem or question regarding your software.

 Live support options such as live chat are incredibly convenient tools for receiving information and support.
 Whether you’re adopting new software or have new members on your team, live support can provide an easy, accessible means of support as they’re learning how to use and navigate the system.

 Plus, live chat support is the preferred channel for customer service.
-In addition, nine out of 10 people surveyed reported that they expect to be able to use live-chat messaging to get help from companies online.
+Nine out of 10 people surveyed reported that they expect to be able to use live chat messaging to get help from companies online.
 These statistics illustrate that project management software with live chat support will make your team members and users happier.